Business Management: Accounting Assistant - Certificate

 Credits 3Winter

 This is a hands-on class for students in project management.
-Working in project teams, students are trained to consult on projects for area businesses and service organizations, to propose realistic and effective project plans and to anticipate project management problems.
-Students develop team skills, consulting skills and work directly with business professionals in the organization where they prepare and present a project plan.
+Working in teams, students follow foundational project management standards to propose realistic and effective project plans for an area business and to anticipate common project management problems.
 This course is recommended to be taken after other communication and management courses required for degree.

 BA271 Financial Statement Analysis